Kevin-Seligmann/libft/README.md

 # libft

 This is a C library.
 Includes functions for string manipulation, memory management, file descriptor writting, and a linked list implementation.
-More details can be found in the subject PDF.
+More details can be found in the libft PDF.

 The "project" folder contains the files at the time of evaluation.
 The "libft" folder is an updated version.